cnio-bu/varca/README.md

 HaplotypeCaller will be executed for each sample in the `sample` column.
 The results of the samples from each `group` will be joined, and consequently, at the end, there will be one HaplotypeCaller result for each `group` defined in this file.

+Mutect will always be run independently for each tumor sample or tumor/control pair, and its results will remain separated.
 To activate the execution of MuTect2 and set its execution mode, the `control` column is used.
 If control contains:

 - `-` MuTect2 is not executed for that sample.